 Prerequisite: PE 1861 Aerobics Dancing/Exercise I.

 PE1883 Foundations of Physical Education

+3 Credits

 An introductory course designed for the prospective physical education major.
 Areas of special emphasis are history, principles, the scope of the program, and the relationship of physical education to general education, current professional literature, and vocational opportunities.

 PHYSICAL SCIENCE

 PHSC1101 Earth Science Lab

-This course investigates Earth's major physical systems and provides a synthesis of pertinent topics in geology, physical geography, oceanography, meteorology, and astronomy.
-The course is intended for those with a general interest in the Earth Sciences and those wishing to satisfy requirements for middle and secondary science education programs.
-Laboratory two hours per week.
+1 Credit

+Introduction to the basic concepts of Earth sciences.
+Lab required.

-Corequisite: PHSC1103 Earth Science ACTS Equivalency: PHSC1104 Earth Science.
+Corequisite: PHSC1103 Earth Science

+ACTS Equivalency: PHSC1104 Earth Science.

 PHSC1103 Earth Science

-This course investigates Earth's major physical systems and provides a synthesis of pertinent topics in geology, physical geography, oceanography, meteorology, and astronomy.
-The course is intended for those with a general interest in the Earth Sciences and those wishing to satisfy requirements for middle and secondary science education programs.
+3 Credits

+Introduction to the basic concepts of Earth sciences.
+Lab required.

 Corequisite: PHSC1101 Earth Science Lab.
 ACTS Equivalency: PHSC1104 Earth Science.

 PHSC1104 Earth Science and Lab

-This course investigates Earth's major physical systems, including the lithosphere, hydrosphere, and atmosphere, as well as Earth's place in the solar system.
-As such, this course provides a synthesis of pertinent topics in geology, physical geography, oceanography, meteorology, and

-1 Credit

-3 Credits

-1 Credit

-1 Credit

-1 Credit

-3 Credits
+4 Credits

-astronomy.
-It is intended for those with a general interest in the Earth Sciences and those wishing to satisfy requirements for middle and secondary science education programs.
+Introduction to the basic concepts of Earth sciences.
+Lab required.

 ACTS Equivalency: PHSC1104 Earth Science.

 PHSC1201 Physical Science Lab

-An introduction to basic concepts of physical science for the student who has completed no college course in chemistry or physics.
-This course is designed to provide an understanding of the facts, methods, and significance of the physical sciences by concentrating on selected topics from physics, chemistry, earth science, and astronomy.
-Laboratory two hours per week.
+1 Credit

+General survey course of the physical sciences designed for general education.
+The course includes topics in physics and chemistry and may also include other physical science topics.
+Lab required.
+This is an algebra-based course, and it is strongly recommended that the student should have completed Elementary Algebra with a "C" or better.
 Corequisite: PHSC1203 Physical Science.

 Prerequisite: ACT score of 16 or higher.
 ACTS Equivalency: PHSC1004 Physical Science.

 PHSC1203 Physical Science

-An introduction to basic concepts of physical science for the student who has completed no college course in chemistry or physics.
-This course is designed to provide an understanding of the facts, methods, and significance of the physical sciences by concentrating on selected topics from physics, chemistry, earth science, and astronomy.
+3 Credits

+General survey course of the physical sciences designed for general education.
+The course includes topics in physics and chemistry and may also include other physical science topics.
+Lab required.
+This is an algebra-based course, and it is strongly recommended that the student should have completed Elementary Algebra with a "C" or better. .

 Corequisite: PHSC1201 Physical Science Lab.

-Prerequisite: ACT score of 16 or higher., or successful completion of MATH1023 College Algebra or MATH1083 Quantitative Literacy.
+Prerequisite: ACT score of 16 or higher., or successful completion of MATH1023 College

+Algebra or MATH1083 Quantitative Literacy.
 ACTS Equivalency: PHSC1004 Physical Science.

 PHSC1204 Physical Science and Lab

-An introduction to basic concepts of physical science for the student who has completed no college course in chemistry or physics.
-This course is designed to provide an understanding of the facts, methods, and significance of the physical sciences by concentrating on selected topics from physics, chemistry, earth science, and astronomy.
+4 Credits

+General survey course of the physical sciences designed for general education.
+The course includes topics in physics and chemistry and may also include other physical science topics.
+Lab required.
+This is an algebra-based course, and it is strongly recommended that the student should have completed Elementary Algebra with a "C" or better.
 Prerequisite: ACT score of 16 or higher.

 ACTS Equivalency: PHSC1004 Physical Science.

 PHYSICS

 PHYS1101 Introduction to Space Science Lab

-A survey of the basic principles of science with an emphasis on physics through their application to study about our place in the cosmos.
-This course will meet the general education requirements for physical science if taken with PHYS1103 Introduction to Space Science.
-Special course fees may apply.
-Laboratory two hours per week.
+1 Credit

+Basic study of the solar system, stars, galaxies, and the rest of the universe.
+Lab required.

 Corequisite: PHYS1103 Introduction to Space Science.

 ACTS Equivalency: PHYS1204 Introduction to Astronomy.

 PHYS1103 Introduction to Space Science

 3 Credits

-1 Credit

-4 Credits

-1 Credit

-A survey of the basic principles of science with an emphasis on physics through their application to study about our place in the cosmos.
-This course will meet the general education requirements for physical science if taken with PHYS1101 Introduction to Space Science Lab.
+Basic study of the solar system, stars, galaxies, and the rest of the universe.
+Lab required.

 Corequisite: PHYS1101 Introduction to Space Science Lab.

 ACTS Equivalency: PHYS1204 Introduction to Astronomy.

 PHYS1104 Introduction to Space Science and Lab

-A survey of the basic principles of science with an emphasis on physics through their application to study about our place in the cosmos.
-Lecture three hours.
-Includes two hours per week lab.
+4 Credits

+Basic study of the solar system, stars, galaxies, and the rest of the universe.
+Lab required.
 ACTS Equivalency: PHYS1204 Introduction to Astronomy.

 PHYS2034 University Physics I

+4 Credits

 Introduction to the principles of mechanics, wave motion, temperature, and heat, with calculus.
 Lecture three hours per week and practicum two hours a week.

 Corequisite: MATH2204 Calculus I.

 PHYS2044 University Physics II

+4 Credits

 A continuation of PHYS2034.
 Topics covered include electricity magnetism, light, and geometric optics.
 Lecture three hours per week and practicum two hours a week.

 Prerequisite: PHYS2034 University Physics I.

 Corequisite: MATH2214 Calculus II.